The number of registered

 In order to register a breeding kennel or sire, you must first create a WORLDPETNET user account and then use the appropriate option.

 Accounts for these particular user types can only be created by owners or their official, authorised representatives.
 All data provided is verified by the WORLDPETNET administrator.

-You can create any type of account and use all functionalities of the WORLDPETNET platform for free.
+You can create any type of account and use most of the functionalities offered by the WORLDPETNET platform for free.
 A fee is required only to register microchipped animals.